KasunUdayanga/Spotify-Music-Player/README.md

 - **JavaScript (ES6+)**: The programming language used for logic and component creation.

 ## Contributing
-This is concribution project with
+This is concribution project with [https://github.com/rishininawodi] check her profile give feedback

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.